FelixEngl/EditorCoroutines/ReadMe.txt

 3. Use it in your code like this EditorCoroutine.StartCoroutine(IEnumerator);
 4. Possible yield values
 	4.1 WWW
 	4.2 WaitForSeconds(float f)
 	4.3 a random value
 	4.4 null

 Known bugs:
-	1. When seconds at WaitForSeconds are beneath 1.0f the waited time gets a little bit unprecise and takes longer.
+	1. When the seconds at WaitForSeconds are <1.0f the waited time gets unprecise (it takes a few milliseconds longer).
 	2. When the project is moved, you may get this error: "SecurityException: No valid crossdomain policy available to allow access"
 		Fix:
 			1. Shut down the Project